laravel/vite-plugin/UPGRADE.md

   }
 ```

-### Make your imports compatible with Vite
+### Vite compatible imports

 Vite only supports ES modules, so if you are upgrading an existing application you will need to replace any `require()` statements with `import`.
-You may refer to [this PR](https://github.com/laravel/laravel/pull/5895/files) for an example.
+You may refer to [this pull request](https://github.com/laravel/laravel/pull/5895/files) for an example.

 #### Inertia